jsegaert/iocage-plugin-jupyterlab/README.md

 JupyterLab is the next-generation user interface for Project Jupyter offering all the familiar building blocks of the classic Jupyter Notebook (notebook, terminal, text editor, file browser, rich outputs, etc.) in a flexible and powerful user interface.
 JupyterLab will eventually replace the classic Jupyter Notebook.

-For more information on the Jupyter Project, see https://jupyter.org/
+For more information on Project Jupyter, see https://jupyter.org/

 ## To install this Plugin
 Download the plugin manifest file to your local file system.